intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `RUNTIME_DRIVER_MEMORY`: a String that specifies the memory for the driver node;

-### 2.3 Launch the K8s Client Container
+### 2.3 Enter the K8s Client Container
-Once the container is created, docker image would return a `containerID`, please launch the container following the command below:
+Once the container is created, a `containerID` would be returned and with which you can enter the container following the command below:
 ```bash
 sudo docker exec -it <containerID> bash
 ```